 Rhein served multiple terms on four national non-profit organizations including: The United Negro College Fund (UNCF), the National Foundation for Credit Counseling (NFCC), First Children’s Finance, and the Financial Health Network.
 Most of his board committee work involved Budget, Finance and Audit activities.

-Rhein has a Bachelor’s degree in Psychology from the University of Illinois and an MBA from the University of Chicago.
-He and his wife of have three adult children.
+Rhein has a bachelor’s degree in psychology from the University of Illinois and an MBA from the University of Chicago.
+He and his wife have three adult children.

 Public Affairs Professional, Lawyer, Advocate and Community Volunteer

 Rochelle is a public affairs professional, lawyer, advocate and community volunteer.
 She grew up in Minneapolis, MN and graduated the University of WI-Madison and New York University School of Law.
 After practicing law in New York and Minnesota, Rochelle became a lobbyist/government affairs and strategic communications practitioner.
 In that role, she represented interests including affordable housing and real estate, tax policy, health insurance, environmental and business concerns.
 She also worked as Donor Relations Manager with the Minneapolis Jewish Federation cultivating key donors and matching them with funding projects.

 Rochelle currently serves as co-chair of JFNA’s Domestic Policy and Government Affairs sub-committee on Human Services.